SSoundSlicr

 Privacy and file handling

-SoundSlicr's MVP is browser-first.
+SoundSlicr's current version is browser-first.
 Files are selected from your device and processed locally with browser APIs or FFmpeg WASM where needed.
-The MVP does not include accounts, billing, saved cloud projects, or intentional backend uploads for processing.
+The current version does not include accounts, billing, saved cloud projects, or intentional backend uploads for processing.

 The file size limit is 100MB.
 Browser memory, codec support, and file condition still matter.
 If a file is large, unusual, or damaged, a desktop editor may handle it better than a browser tab.